When Mother’s Day is Hard: A Mother’s Day Prayer for You

-What to Do When Mother’s Day is Hard
+What should you do When Mother’s Day is Hard?

-I would give anything to be able to go back and have a “do-over” but life doesn’t work that way.
-We can only do the best we know how at that time and continue moving forward.
+I would give anything to be able to go back and have a “do-over” but life doesn’t work that way, does it?
+We can only do the best we know how and continue moving forward.